scalawithcats/scala-with-cats/src/raw/applicatives/cartesian.md

-## The *Cartesian* type class
+## *Cartesian* {#cartesian}

-`Cartesian` is a type class that allows us to "zip" values.
+`Cartesian` is a type class that allows us to "zip" values within a context.
 If we have two objects of type `F[A]` and `F[B]`, a `Cartesian[F]` allows us to zip combine them to form an `F[(A, B)]`.

-The definition of Cartesian in Cats is:
+Its definition in Cats is:

 ```scala
 trait Cartesian[F[_]] {
   def product[A, B](fa: F[A], fb: F[B]): F[(A, B)]
 }
 ```

+The intuition is that `product` combines the results of *independent* computations.
+This is in contrast to `flatMap`, which combines the results of *dependent* computations.

 ### Combining *Options*